The Life You Can Save’s charity recommendations are based on robust research on effectiveness. We use three criteria, which we call "the three E's:"

 You can read more about the rationale behind our selection methodology here.

 In late 2016, the Panel made several decisions of this type.
-While GiveWell named The END Fund, Sightsavers, and Malaria Consortium as top charities, the Panel declined to recommend these charities because we already recommend AMF and SCI, two charities which GiveWell ranks higher and that perform similar interventions (deworming and malaria prevention).
-Similarly, GiveWell name Food Fortification Initiative as a "Standout Charity", but The Life You Can Save did not add it to our list as we already recommended three organizations working in food fortification that have the same ranking from GiveWell (Project Healthy Children, GAIN and Iodine Global Network).
+While GiveWell named The END Fund, Sightsavers, and Malaria Consortium as top charities, the Panel declined to recommend these charities because we already recommend AMF and SCI, two charities which GiveWell ranks higher and that perform similar interventions (malaria prevention and deworming, respectively).
+Similarly, GiveWell named Food Fortification Initiative as a "Standout Charity", but The Life You Can Save did not add it to our list as we already recommended three organizations working in food fortification that have the same ranking from GiveWell (Project Healthy Children, GAIN and Iodine Global Network).

 The Panel also chose to add Village Enterprise to our list, but neither of the two other charities ImpactMatters recommends that share a similar "graduation" method.
-The Panel felt that Village Enterprise stood out relative to the other organizations due to the unusually high quality of the randomized control trial (RCT) they are conducting, and Village Enterprise's strong track record of iterating their process due to evidence-based learning.
+The Panel felt that Village Enterprise stood out relative to the other organizations due to the unusually high quality of the randomized control trial (RCT) they were conducting, and Village Enterprise's strong track record of iterating their process based on evidence-based learning.

-The Life You Can Save has a focus on eradicating poverty, but we're also aware of significant interest in Peter Singer's opinions on charities working in other areas.
-If your priority is fighting climate change, we suggest you take a look at Founders Pledge's report, which recommends the Clean Air Task Force and Coalition for Rainforest Nations, or Cool Earth , based on Giving What We Can's analysis on the topic .
+The Life You Can Save has a focus on eradicating poverty, but we are also aware of significant interest in Peter Singer's opinions on charities working in other areas.
+If your priority is fighting climate change, we suggest you take a look at Founders Pledge's report, which recommends the Clean Air Task Force and Coalition for Rainforest Nations, or Cool Earth, based on Giving What We Can's analysis on the topic .
 For donors seeking to improve animal welfare, we suggest reviewing research from Animal Charity Evaluators

 Caroline Fiennes (formerly Newhouse) advises people and companies on giving well to charities.
 She is one of the few people whose work has been featured in OK! magazine and The Lancet.
 Her book, It Ain’t What You Give, It’s The Way That You Give It, has been called "The Freakonomics of the charity world."